 Dental abscess treatments focus on clearing up the bacterial infection and relieving you of pain.
 Depending on the tooth abscess symptom you develop, your dentist may have to start the treatment with a dental X-ray.
 This will enable your dentist to know whether the bacterial infection has radiated to other areas or not.

-Depending on the severity and type of your tooth abscess, dental abscess treatments include:
+Depending on the severity and Types of Abscess Tooth, dental abscess treatments include:

 - Breaking and draining the tooth abscess – your dentist would cut into the tooth abscess to break it and then drain the pus.
 Your dentist would then clean the affected area with a saline solution.